Agilo/medusa-plugin-store-credit/README.md

 Unfortunately DX when generating migrations which extend or relate to core entities is not great, but here's a workflow that works:

-1. Make sure `yarn run start` is running
+1. `yarn run start` - make sure workflow is running
 2. `cp packages/medusa-plugin-store-credit/.env.example packages/medusa-plugin-store-credit/.env` - copy and edit environment variables
-3. Edit/create migration files in `packages/medusa-plugin-store-credit/src/migrations`
+3. `cd packages/medusa-plugin-store-credit/src/migrations` - navigate to the plugin dir
-4. `npx typeorm migration:generate -d datasource.js src/migrations/BundleUpdate` - this will generate a migration file with a bunch of migrations in `src/migrations/<timestamp>-BundleUpdate.ts`, the migration file will contain migrations for both core medusa entities and your plugin entities.
+4. `npx typeorm migration:generate -d datasource.js src/migrations/StoreCreditUpdate` - this will generate a migration file with a bunch of migrations in `src/migrations/<timestamp>-StoreCreditUpdate.ts`, the migration file will contain migrations for both core medusa entities and your plugin entities.
 You can now cherry pick the migrations you want to run and delete the rest.
 5. In the `packages/medusa` dir run `medusa migrations run`

 #### Available Commands